scottgallant/xaprb-src/content/blog/2015/12/16/outlook-best-ios-gmail-app.md

 Besides that, it's still got a lot of the same issues.
 It feels like a beta.
 Mailbox and other similar apps seemed to have the same problems.

+(Update: a few months later, somehow, I started using Inbox and it just clicked.
+The only thing I miss is a unified inbox view; I don't like switching between multiple accounts.
+I know, that doesn't really fit into the Inbox paradigm.
+Anyway, the upshot is I'm not using Outlook anymore.
+I agree, I am a weirdo.)

 ### What About Mail.app?

 Mail.app probably is very well integrated with the iPhone and likely has a great